siiulan/Weiyi-Q.github.io/README.md

 ### Prerequisites

 ### License
-This project is licensed under the MIT License
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Weiyi-Q/cmsc320FinalProj/blob/master/LICENSE) file for details